Stamplay/docs/source/includes/object.md

 Make a `GET` request to the Object resource for the object model.
 Specifying the attributes in the resource URI.

+The object type for the example is `movie`.

 ## Update Objects

 To update an object record partially, or completely overwrite the existing record.